Home

 Rolling lefse

-It was so strong and I could roll the discs out really thin.
+The dough was so "strong" and I could roll the discs out very thin.
 That's something I always struggle with when making them with potatoes."

 (without potatoes)